Mary Europe: Performing and teaching

 In 1906, she was recruited by Samuel Coleridge-Taylor to accompany his ensemble once again – this time for the festival bearing the name of his ensemble, which was held from November 21 to 23 Washington’s Metropolitan A.M.E.
 Church.
 According to Badger, when the spring of 1907 arrived, the Freeman newspaper in Indianapolis “was including Mary Europe in its list of African-American instrumentalists of first rank.”

-Still maintaining close ties to her family, Mary Europe resided with her mother and siblings, James, John and Ida at 1008 S Street, NW in Washington, D.C. from 1913 through 1919, but sadly, this latter year proved to be another one of great loss for the family.
-Shockingly, on May 9, Mary Europe’s brother, James Reese Europe, was murdered in Boston, Massachusetts by a member of his band.
+Still maintaining close ties to her family, Mary Europe resided with her mother and siblings, James, John and Ida at 1008 S Street, NW in Washington, D.C., from 1913 through 1919, but sadly, this latter year proved to be another one of great loss for the family.
+On May 9, Mary Europe’s brother, James Reese Europe, was murdered in Boston, Massachusetts, by a member of his band.
 It was a small comfort to the devastated Europe family when he was laid to rest with military honors just days later at the Arlington National Cemetery.

-Before she had time to mourn her brother, Mary Europe then received word that her sister, Ida S. Europe, had also passed away.
-Following Ida's death in New York City on 26, 1919, her remains were also returned to Washington, D.C. for interment, according to burial records for the District of Columbia.
+Before she had time to mourn her brother, Mary Europe then received word that her sister, Ida S. Europe, had also died.
+Following Ida's death in New York City on 26, 1919, her remains were also returned to Washington, D.C., for interment, according to burial records for the District of Columbia.

 By the time of the 1920 federal census, Mary Europe was the only sibling still living at home with her mother.
 Also residing there at that time was her nephew, 8-year-old George Mayfield, the son of her older sister, Minnie.

 Life goes on

 Through all of the ups and downs of her life, Mary Europe never gave up on her pursuit of a higher education degree.
 Using her summers to receive advanced training at Columbia University’s Teachers College, she finally earned her A. B. from Howard University in 1922.
 According to Badger, Mary Europe became “a much loved and admired teacher, who founded the Cantoren (a group of Dunbar graduates who regularly performed in the Washington area and appeared on the Major Bowes radio program)”:

 During World War II she trained students for concert, radio, and army camp performances.
 Among her students were Lawrence Whisonant (Larry Winters), an internationally noted baritone; Turner Layton, an accomplished concert pianist and composer; and Frank Wess, an outstanding jazz instrumentalist and arranger.
 According to her students, Mary Europe possessed an absolute sense of pitch and could read and transpose accurately the most difficult music at sight.

-By 1930, the grouping at the Europe’s home at 1008 S Street included 60-year-old family matriarch Loraine and children John and Mary, as well as John and Mary’s nephew, George Mayfield.
+By 1930, the grouping at the Europe’s home at 1008 S Street included a 60-year-old family matriarch, Loraine, and children John and Mary, as well as John and Mary’s nephew, George Mayfield.
 John was described as an orchestra musician while Mary was documented as a public school teacher.

 Death

-Like her father and several siblings before her, Mary Lorraine Europe also suffered an untimely death, passing away in 1947.
+Like her father and several siblings before her, Mary Lorraine Europe also suffered an untimely death, dying in 1947.